Annan has Syrian reply, seeking answers to halt crisis

-Activists and the government have traded blamed for a massacre in the city of Homs, where dozens were killed in cold blood while Annan was visiting the country.
+Activists and the government have traded blame for a massacre in the city of Homs, where dozens were killed in cold blood while Annan was visiting the country.

-The ICRC and Syrian Arab Red Crescent continue to provide food and other assistance to people in violence-hit areas, including Homs, Hama, Idlib, Deraa and rural Damascus, ICRC spokesman Hicham Hassan said on Wednesday.
+The ICRC and Syrian Arab Red Crescent continue to provide food and other aid to people in violence-hit areas, including Homs, Hama, Idlib, Deraa and rural Damascus, Hassan said.

-"In Homs and Idlib and other areas affected by the unrest there are reports of people being killed and injured every day as a result of the fighting," Hassan told Reuters.
+"In Homs and Idlib and other areas affected by the unrest there are reports of people being killed and injured every day as a result of the fighting," he said.

-Teams of the Syrian Arab Red Crescent are providing medical care to the sick and injured, and evacuating those requiring further attention to health facilities by ambulance, he said.
+The Syrian Red Crescent is providing medical care to the sick and injured in both cities and elsewhere, and evacuating those needing further attention to health facilities.

-"For some of the injured, access to medical care is hard, if not impossible," he added.
+"For some of the injured, access to medical care is hard, if not impossible," Hassan added.

 (Reporting by Stephanie Nebehay in Geneva; additional reporting by Michelle Nicolas and Louis Charbonneau in New York; Editing by David Stamp)